tokenika/tokenika.github.io/WarsawBlock.md

 * #### What are EOS weak points?

   * Low awareness and quite a lot of negative (undeserved?) perception, mainly due to people being skeptical about the viability of the claims contained in EOS whitepaper.
   * Almost non-existent ecosystem and very few developers outside of the core team, capable to contribute to the code-base.
+However this changes rapidly - there are already over 10k registered users on the Telegram EOS channel and 1k on EOS Dev channel.
   * Not live yet.
 I'll tell you about the roadmap in a sec.

 * #### What are EOS strong points?